jordan-trahanov/create-react-wptheme/README.md

 ### React Tutorials

-If you're looking at a React tutorial on the web, you can use `create-react-wptheme` in place of `create-react-app`.
+If you're looking at a React tutorial on the web, you can use `create-react-wptheme5` in place of `create-react-app`.
 <br>But you do have to remember that the React app code is one extra folder down inside your theme folder.
 <br>Notice that the final folder in this path is `react-src`: